facebookresearch/Mephisto/packages/mephisto-task/README.md

 A boolean flag to be used to render a preview view for workers, e.g. on mTurk.

-See `previewHtml` as well, which uses this flag to provide a helper prop for generating static preview screens.
+See `previewHtml` as well, which uses this flag to provide a helper prop for describing static preview screens.

 ### `isLoading`